telekom-mms/sectpmctl/README.md

 After a reboot, the LUKS partition should decrypt automatically and the installation is complete.

 You can then do some bootloader configuration by editing '/etc/sectpmctl/boot.conf'.
+Currently a splash screen should not be activated.
+It is disabled by default.
+The kernel option "quiet" is supported, but disabled as well by default.
 Remember to update the bootloader afterwards by executing:

 ```
 sudo sectpmctl boot update